AerospaceRobotics/RPLidar-SLAMbot/README.md

 #### `components.py`
 Physical robot parts, including the specific hardware we're using in our project.
 Contains generalized Robot and Laser classes.
 #### `guis.py`
 Tkinter frames used in our GUI.
-If FAST_MAPPING is true, only EntryButtons is used.
-It serves as the robot control panel alongside the OpenCV display window..
+If FAST_MAPPING is true, only EntryButtons is used, which serves as the robot control panel alongside the OpenCV display window.
 #### `dataprocessing.py`
 Data objects to store map information.
 #### `slams.py`